Frosterley: History

 On the north of the village are the remains of St Botolph’s Chapel.
 What remains is an earthwork mound surrounded by a modern housing estate (Kirk Rise).
 The site was excavated in 1995, before the estate was built, and the probable remains of an ecclesiastical building were discovered.
-It is thought this was built around the 10th or 11th century and dedicated to the east Anglican saint St Botolph, who lived in the 7th century and was very popular in medieval times, though little is now known about him.
+It is thought this was built around the 10th or 11th century and dedicated to the east Anglian saint St Botolph, who lived in the 7th century and was very popular in medieval times, though little is now known about him.
 It is thought the village originally may have been named after the saint.
 The first specific mention of a chapel at Frosterley is in a document of 1346.
 As late as 1522, the chapel was still in use, but by the late 18th century it was described as 'disused' and 'gone to decay'.

 The place name Frosterley is first mentioned in the Bolden Book in 1183.
 Another reference to the place-name 'Frosterley' occurs in the Close Rolls of 1239, where it appears as Forsterlegh, meaning 'the forester's clearing'.

 The parish church of St Michael and All Angels was buil tin 1869 by G. R. Street.
 The parish hall was originally a chapel of ease built in 1833.
-There was also a Primitive Methodist chapel (at Bridge End) and a Wesleyan Methodist chapel in Frosterley.
+There were also a Primitive Methodist chapel (at Bridge End) and a Wesleyan Methodist chapel.